The Mohair Story

 The MET seeks to support emerging black South African mohair farmers.
 Mohair South Africa works with this organisation to partner with farmers who meet the criteria and help to establish them within the South African mohair industry.

-Ethical mohair standard
+Sustainable and Ethical mohair standard

 As part of this continual evolution South Africa takes pride in being the world leader in mohair production and shows its commitment to the mohair industry through the development of a sustainable and ethical mohair standard.
 Mohair South Africa partnered with Textile Exchange, a global non-profit organisation that specialises in intricately developing standards based on best practices, animal and social welfare.